Abby Robson explores the representation of transgender people in television drama, what progress has been made and what needs to happen next

 The representation of trans people dealing with some of the same sorts of issues that everybody faces is important in helping people see these characters and actors as equal, even if there are still improvements to be made.
 Without their gender being the focus of the character, it allows for more authentic characters with interesting character development that the audience can connect to and empathise with.

-The first image is a photo of actors Freema Agyeman and Jamie Clayton in their roles of Nomi and Amanita in Sense8.
+The feature image is a photo of actors Freema Agyeman and Jamie Clayton in their roles of Nomi and Amanita in Sense8.
 A young black woman in a bikini top with an elaborate mix of buzzcut and dreadlocks in black, blue, purple and red faces a young white woman with spectacles, blonde hair in a ponytail, a flowery dress and cardigan.
 The two women look lovingly at one another.
 This photograph was found on the Sense8 Facebook page and is used here under fair dealing.

 The second image is a photo of Laverne Cox in her role as Sophia in Orange is the New Black.
 An unhappy looking young black woman with long straight brown hair and a beige prison uniform sits on a bench in an empty cell leaning against the wall.
 This photograph was found on the Orange is the New Black Facebook page and is used here under fair dealing.